Connie120/ECE60827-HW4/Readme.md

 ### Why Apptainer?

-While Docker is commonly used to run containers and provides a stable environment, **Docker requires root (`sudo`) privileges**, which are not available on shared servers.
-To overcome this, we use **Apptainer** (formerly Singularity), which is designed for running containers in multi-user environments like HPC clusters **without needing `sudo`**.
+While Docker is commonly used to run containers and provides a stable environment, Docker requires root (`sudo`) privileges, which are not available on shared servers.
+To overcome this, we use Apptainer (formerly Singularity), which is designed for running containers in multi-user environments like HPC clusters without needing `sudo`.

 We will run this lab on the **Scholar server** (gpu.scholar.rcac.purdue.edu).